Lev Pontryagin: Work

 Pontryagin authored several influential monographs as well as popular textbooks in mathematics.

-Pontryagin's students include Dmitri Anosov, Vladimir Boltyansky, Revaz Gamkrelidze, Evgeni Mishchenko, Mikhail Postnikov, Vladimir Rokhlin, and Mikhail Zelikin.
+Pontryagin's students include Dmitri Anosov, Vladimir Boltyansky, Revaz Gamkrelidze, Yevgeny Mishchenko, Mikhail Postnikov, Vladimir Rokhlin, and Mikhail Zelikin.

-Controversy and anti-semitism allegations
+Controversy and antisemitism allegations

+Pontryagin participated in a few notorious political campaigns in the Soviet Union.
+In 1930, he and several other young members of the Moscow Mathematical Society publicly denounced as counter-revolutionary the Society's head Dmitri Egorov, who openly supported the Russian Orthodox Church and had recently been arrested.
+They then proceeded to follow their plan of reorganizing the Society.